kishansagathiya/ai-project-ideas/README.md

 - Check if user is a bot
 - CCTV Camera Footage Analysis
 - Meditation and Gym (AI) Instructor
 - AI based doctor.
 Most of the work done by a general physician is something that could be automated.
+During Covid-19, a lot of doctors have started their service online.
+If they can do it online, it can be automated.